alexrolopez/dotfiles/README.md

 I recommend understanding everything first, and then bulding a setup for your specific needs, over just forking this repo.

 ## Included roles
 - base: Installs base packages (apt packages only at the moment).
-Also installs Neslo Nerd Font, and creates a psql role for the current user.
+Also installs Neslo Nerd Font, and creates a postgres superuser role for the current user.
 - git: Sets up a minimal global gitconfig and gitignore. **WARNING**: this will override existing global gitconfig.
 - zsh: Sets zsh as default shell, installs oh-my-zsh with powerlevel10k theme.
 Sets up fzf with fd, and conditional bat/tree/file previews.
 - asdf: Installs asdf version manager.